peter-can-write/web-notes/js.md

 `Object.freeze(object)`.
-The latter returns a copy of an object that is effectively immutable in the sense that freezing an object disallows further keys to be added (to the returned, frozen copy), as well as preventing any changes to elements inside the object. `seal()`, on the other hand, only prevents modification of the `Object`, not the elements inside the `Object`.
+The latter returns a copy of an object that is effectively immutable in the sense that freezing an object disallows further keys to be added (to the returned, frozen copy), as well as preventing any changes to elements inside the object.
+The function `Object.seal()`, on the other hand, only prevents modification of the `Object`, not the elements inside the `Object`.
 That is, you may not add elements, but still change the ones in the object.

 Iteration can be achieved via a range loop like in Java, where the loop returns the keys of the object (in unspecified order, of course):